ferrocene/criticalup/docs/src/subscriptions.rst

 This chapter describes how to make changes to your Ferrocene subscription.

-- If you subscribed to Ferrocene using Stripe, you can make changes to your subscription in your `Stripe Billing Portal <https://customers.ferrocene.dev/stripe/billing>`_.
+- If you subscribed to Ferrocene with a credit card, you can make changes to your subscription in your `Billing Portal <https://customers.ferrocene.dev/stripe/billing>`_.

 - If you have an Enterprise Subscription, email your billing contact to make changes to your subscription.